zeromq/pyzmq/docs/unicode.rst

 unnecessarily, due to copying and larger memory footprint of unicode strings.

-Still, we recognize the fact that users will quite frequently have unicode strings that they want to send, so we have added ``socket.<method>_string()`` wrappers (aka ``socket.<method>_unicode()``).
+Still, we recognize the fact that users will quite frequently have unicode strings that they want to send, so we have added ``socket.<method>_unicode()`` wrappers.
 These methods simply wrap their bytes counterpart by encoding to/decoding from bytes around them, and they all take an `encoding` keyword argument that defaults to utf-8.
 Since encoding and decoding are necessary to translate between unicode and bytes, it is impossible to perform non-copying actions with these wrappers.

 ``socket.bind/connect`` methods are different from these, in that they are strictly setters and there is not corresponding getter method.
 As a result, we